mattmorgan6/ModernXamarinCalendar/README.md

 ### Set Up
 #### Step 1
-  Install the Nuget Package using Nuget Package Manager or
+  Install the Nuget Package using Nuget Package Manager or in the Package Manager Console run command:
+>
->  Install-Package ModernXamarinCalendar -Version 1.0.0
+    Install-Package ModernXamarinCalendar -Version 1.0.0

-  in the Package Manager Console.

 #### Step 2
   In the XAML content page where you would like the Calendar to go (such as MainPage.xaml), write within the Content Page Tag
+>
->   xmlns:control="clr-namespace:ModernXamarinCalendar;assembly=ModernXamarinCalendar"
+    xmlns:control="clr-namespace:ModernXamarinCalendar;assembly=ModernXamarinCalendar"

 #### Step 3